egorpol/audiospylt/README.md

 ## License

 This project is under the MIT License.
-See the [LICENSE](./LICENSE) file for details.